Knowledge Hub

 • A ChatGPT NDA may not adequately address your concerns or comply with applicable laws (e.g. it may not be UK GDPR compliant if data processing provisions are required but ChatGPT misses that requirement).

-• The resulting output could be unclear and therefore create misunderstandings between parties, leading to dispute.
+• The resulting output could be unclear, thereby creating misunderstandings between parties and leading to disputes.

 How can a solicitor help you with your NDA?